Springfield Model 1863

 The Springfield Model 1863 was a .58 caliber rifled musket manufactured by the Springfield Armory and independent contractors between 1863 and 1865.

 The Model 1863 was only a minor improvement over the Springfield Model 1861.
 As such, it is sometimes classified as just a variant of the Model 1861.
-The Model 1861, with all of its variants, was the most commonly used longarm in the American Civil War, with over 700,000 manufactured.
+The Model 1861, with all of its variants, was the most commonly used longarm in the American Civil War, with over 1,000,000 manufactured.

 The Model 1863 also has the distinction of being the last muzzle-loading longarm produced by the Springfield Armory.
+It fired via percussion lock, which was much more reliable and weather resistant compared to the older flintlock muskets.

 The Model 1863 was produced in two variants.
 The Type I eliminated the band springs and replaced the flat barrel bands with oval clamping bands.
 It also featured a new ramrod, a case-hardened lock, a new hammer, and a redesigned bolster (percussion chamber).
 Several of these modifications were based upon Colt's contract Model 1861, known as the "Colt special".
 273,265 Type I variants were manufactured in 1863.